 Your credit report contains information that many businesses use to make a decision about you.
 This includes banks, insurance companies, landlords, mortgage lenders, and even employers.
 It's important that you know what's on your credit report.
-You can pay for your credit report through the credit bureaus, or, in certain situations, you can order your credit report free.
+You can pay for your credit report through the credit bureaus, or, in certain situations, you can order your credit report for free.

 The federal government passed a law that you can receive a credit report free once a year from each of the three credit bureaus.
 The only way you can receive this government-mandated credit report free is through www.annualcreditreport.com.
 Do not contact the credit bureaus directly for your annual credit report.

-Federal law also says you can get a credit report free if you have an application denied because of information in your credit report.
+Federal law also says you can get a credit report for free if you have an application denied because of information in your credit report.
 You must request this credit report from the credit bureau within 60 days of learning you're denied to get it for free.
 Contact your lender to learn which credit bureau furnished the credit report.

 If you’re currently unemployed, you can get a credit report free within 60 days before you start looking for a job.
 Contact the credit bureaus and let them know you're gong to begin job hunting and you'd like to receive a credit report free under the Fair Credit Reporting Act.